-In order to prepare the animals for this, Wiesner changed feeding and husbandry and prescribed special phytotherapy to stimulate the male and female gonads.
-With success: In this way the Salzburg Zoo got two kittens, which have developed wonderfully and are now supposed to provide for their offspring in another zoo.
+Wiesner advised artificial insemination and cooperation with the internationally renowned Leibniz Institute for Zoo and Wild Animal Research (IZW) in Berlin, changed feeding and husbandry practices and prescribed special phytotherapy to stimulate the male and female gonads.
+With success: In this way the Salzburg Zoo got two calves, which have developed wonderfully and are now expected to provide for their offspring in another zoo.